Jawar19/home-assistant.io/source/_docs/blueprint/selectors.markdown

   description: The entity ID of which an state can be selected from.
   type: string
   required: true
+multiple:
+  description: >
+    Allows selecting multiple states.
+If set to `true`, the resulting value of this selector will be a list instead of a single string value.
+  type: boolean
+  default: false
+  required: false
 {% endconfiguration %}

-The output of this selector is the select state (not the translated or prettified name shown in the frontend).
+The output of this selector is the select state (not the translated or prettified name shown in the frontend), or a list of states if `multiple` is true.

 For example: `heat_cool`.